 Management believes that there is no credit risk from the receivables from the related parties, because these counterparties are under the control of the Company's ultimate shareholders, who are financially healthy companies.

-These balances represent amount receivable on demand.
-At Company level these related party exposures are closely monitored to avoid any negative impact by way of credit risk, b) Liquidity risk
+These balances represent amount receivable on domand.
+At Company level these related party exposures are closely monitored to avoid any negative impact by way of credit risk.

 Cash at bank